-The database is licensed under Creative Commons CC BY 4.0 International License and is publicly accessible.
+The database is licensed under the Creative Commons CC BY 4.0 International License and is publicly accessible.
 The compilation contains 158 notable cases of injection-induced seismicity together with multi-physical parameters characterizing the seismic events.
-It should be noted that the terms induced and triggered are occasionally employed in the literature to discriminate between man-made earthquakes depending on their origin or causing mechanisms (McGarr et al., 2002; Ellsworth et al., 2019; Buijze et al., 2020).
+It should be noted that the terms induced and triggered are occasionally employed in the literature to discriminate between human-made earthquakes depending on their origin or causing mechanisms (McGarr et al., 2002; Ellsworth et al., 2019; Buijze et al., 2019).
 We, however, do not distinguish between induced and triggered earthquakes hereafter in the article and in the database and consistently use the term induced for all earthquakes of anthropogenic origin.
-The database practices FAIR guiding principles for data management that assists in making the database Findable, Accessible, Interoperable and Reusable by humans and machines (Wilkinson et al., 2016).
-We provide the database in two flat-file formats: the first as a single Microsoft Excel spreadsheet to keep it as simple and friendly as possible to researchers and inexperienced end-users, and the second as a .csv file, representing a standard machine-readable format for direct implementation of data in model developments.
+The database practices FAIR guiding principles for data management that assist in making the database findable, accessible, interoperable and reusable by humans and machines (Wilkinson et al., 2016).
+We provide the database in two flat-file formats: the first as a single Microsoft Excel spreadsheet to keep it as simple and friendly as possible to researchers and inexperienced end-users and the second as a .csv file, representing a standard machinereadable format for direct implementation of data in model developments.

 We build our database mainly upon HiQuake, the holistic and invaluable compilation of earthquakes proposed, on scientific grounds, to be induced by human activities.
 However, Wilson et al. (2017) and Foulger et al. (2018) point to varying degrees of certainty, from strongly unlikely to virtually certain, that the reported earthquakes in HiQuake have been anthropogenically induced.
-Thus, judging if the earthquakes were definitely human-induced is sometimes challenging and subjected to inevitably varying opinions among researchers.
+Thus, judging if the earthquakes were definitely human induced is sometimes challenging and subjected to inevitably varying opinions among researchers.
 These uncertainties mainly grow when discriminating between natural and induced earthquakes if located at seismically active plate boundaries.
 Thus, we neither independently assess nor negate the induced or natural essence of these cases.

-The database puts exclusive emphasis on injection-induced earthquakes.
-Our attempts to develop this collection consist in (1) complementing data entries for general site characteristics, operational parameters, and seismicity data to which HiQuake has been restricted, and (2) collecting data for 41 additional input parameters concerning reservoir rock properties, fault characteristics, and in situ stress and pressure data through comprehensively reviewing near 500 scientific resources.
-This extensive set of input parameters is necessary to achieve a mechanistic understanding of induced seismicity and develop forecasting models.
+The database puts exclusive emphasis on injectioninduced earthquakes.
+Our attempts to develop this collection consist of (1) complementing data entries for general site characteristics, operational parameters, and seismicity data to which HiQuake has been restricted and (2) collecting data for 41 additional input parameters concerning reservoir rock properties, fault characteristics, and in situ stress and pressure data through comprehensively reviewing nearly 500 scientific resources.
+This extensive set of input parameters is necessary to achieve a mechanistic understanding of induced seismicity and to develop forecasting models.

 A fundamental criterion for sites to be included in the database is data availability on a publicly accessible scientific basis (Sect.
 2.2.9).
-Thus, we do not list in the database several cases associated, in particular, with conventional hydrocarbon development projects that lack information about the hydrogeological and geomechanical properties, potentially due to confidentiality (see Sect.
-2.3 for more details of data curation).
-We categorize the remaining injection-induced earthquakes based on the geoenergy application types into (1) geologic gas storage (including both natural gas and CO2 storage), (2) geothermal energy exploitation, (3) tight and shale gas fracturing, (4) research projects, and (5) wastewater disposal, all playing prominent roles in sustainable and green energy transition (IPCC, 2018).
+Thus, we do not list in the database several cases associated, in particular, with conventional hydrocarbon development projects that lack information about the hydrogeological and geomechanical properties, i.e., porosity, permeability, stiffness and strength properties of the reservoir rock as well as the state of stress and pore pressure, potentially due to confidentiality (see Sect.
+2.3 for more details about data curation).
+We categorize the remaining injectioninduced earthquakes based on the geo-energy application types into (1) geologic gas storage (including both natural gas and CO_2 storage), (2) geothermal energy exploitation, (3) tight and shale gas fracturing, (4) research projects, and (5) wastewater disposal, all playing prominent roles in sustainable and green-energy transition (IPCC, 2018).